Best Approaches for SAT Reading Test Questions

-Students taking the 2016 version of the SAT can significantly improve their performance by learning the best approaches to the SAT Reading Test Questions.
+Students taking the 2023 version of the SAT can significantly improve their performance by learning the best approaches to the SAT Reading Test questions.
 These include becoming familiar with question types through guided practice, previewing test questions, separating denotation from connotation, taking note of the most important information while reading the passages, guessing answers if necessary, and learning time management skills and stress reduction techniques.

 In the questions, look for key words such as "summarize," "purpose," or "focus," and then read the passage with those words in mind.
 Also pay attention to key phrases such as "the passage indicates" and "most nearly means," in order to discern whether direct information or implied information will be required.
 The SAT no longer penalizes guessing through point reduction.
 This means that process of elimination is a viable approach to Reading Test questions.
 Elimination of any incorrect answer choices greatly increases the chances of a correct answer, and since no points are deducted for incorrect answers, it doesn't make sense to leave any answers blank.

 Time management is important both on test day and during the preparation period.
 Students are allowed 65 minutes for 52 questions associated with four single reading passages and one paired passage, which is an average of 1 minute and 15 seconds per question.
 Five reading passages equals an average of 13 minutes per passage, but additional time should be allotted to the paired passage.
 The best approach to time management should focus on completion of the questions for each individual reading passage in no more than 12 minutes, which will leave at least 17 minutes for the paired passage.